jtmorgan0513-alt/BYOV-enrollment-automation/README.md

 ---

-_Last updated: November 2025 — Added secure dashboard POST integration, internal token support & SendGrid email option._
+_Last updated: November 2025 — Integrated Replit dashboard transmission with one-click approval workflow.
+All enrollment data and photos are automatically transmitted via REST API on admin approval._